 At Metzger Wickersham, we represent workers' compensation clients throughout Pennsylvania.
-We have an attorney who is certified as a specialist in the practice of Pennsylvania workers' compensation law and an entire team dedicated to helping injured workers with their claims.
-If you trust us to take charge of your case, we'll deal with the hassles of the workers' compensation system, so you don't have to.
+We have an entire team dedicated to helping injured workers with their Pennsylvania workers' compensation claims.
+If you trust us to take charge of your case, we will deal with the hassles of the workers' compensation system so you can focus on your physical recovery.

 Our attorneys have a broad knowledge of workers' compensation laws in Pennsylvania and fight for clients who have sustained all types of on-the-job injuries while working in offices, at industrial sites, construction sites, in hospitals, and many other workplaces.
 If you are unable to work because of a disability or injury, our firm may also be able to help you obtain benefits through the Supplemental Security Income and Social Security Disability programs.